 There are many factors that contribute to wheel misalignment, and whilst regular wheel tracking checks will help identify issues so you can seek a resolution quickly, getting to know the causes and tell-tale signs for yourself will go a long way.
 Whilst worn suspension and incorrect adjustments are primary causes of wheel misalignment, general wear and tear is the most common cause.
 UK roads can after all be harsh on your car, and every time you hit a pothole or kerb, your wheels will bear the brunt.

 Wheel misalignment is also common following accidents so it is worth having your alignment checked no matter how gentle the collision.

 The benefits of wheel alignment

-Getting your vehicle’s front and rear wheels aligned periodically is recommended by all, but still many car and van owners fail to book in for wheel alignment, leading to further issues later down the line.
+Getting your vehicle’s front and rear wheels aligned periodically is recommended by all, but still many car and van owners fail to book in for wheel alignment, leading to further issues with their wheel tracking later down the line.
 So why exactly should you get your wheels aligned before problems arise?
 Check out just some of the benefits that go hand-in-hand with wheel alignment…

 - Increased fuel efficiency

 - Reduced repair costs